disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

    ![](images/M02/M2-EX2-T1-S5.png)

-6. Expand the Advanced options section.
+6. Expand the Advanced Options section.
 Check and ensure that **Auditing** is enabled for this column.
 A notice will be underneath the option, informing you that auditing is not enabled for the organization.
 We will fix this in a later step.

 7. Select **Cancel** to close the field details pane.